 While you would expect the temperatures on the islands to soar so near the Equator, the temperatures actually stay quite comfortable.
 Throughout the year, land temperature averages range from 79 to 86 degrees Fahrenheit, and the water averages 71 to 78 degrees Fahrenheit.

 Less Than 79,000 Visitors on Live Aboards Annually

-The Galapagos sees about 79,000 visitors throughout the year on board all sorts of live-aboards.
-This is less people that a sold-out event will see at the AT&T Dallas Cowboys stadium in the US or Wembley Stadium in the UK.
-This means that you can expect to see other people during your visit, but you probably won’t have to worry about any large crowds.
+The Galapagos sees about 79,000 visitors per year on board all sorts of live-aboard cruises.
+This is fewer people than attend a sold-out event at the AT&T Dallas Cowboys stadium in the US or Wembley Stadium in the UK spread out over a year and over an expansive area.
+This means that you can expect to see other people during your visit, but you won’t have to worry about any large crowds.
 Peak times are June through August and mid-December into mid-January.